AKASHAorg/blog.akasha.world/_posts/2016-06-03-thoughts-from-the-machine-room.md

 With all these exciting things happening in such a short while, it's easy to get lost in this rush and forget **why we started doing this thing** in the first place.
 So, let's take a few moments to look back and think about why we started this, where we are, and where we want to go as the only way to shape our future is by taking control of the present.

 ### The Rise of Ethereum & Ether: The Side Effects of Success
-> *“Eighty percent of success is showing up.” ― Woody Allen*
+> *“Success is not final, failure is not fatal: it is the courage to continue that counts.” ― Winston S. Churchill*

 Ethereum made the concepts of decentralized applications and organizations possible by introducing ETH as a "cryptofuel", which can be used to pay the “gas” used for computation on its turing-complete blockchain.